Hide mobile menu

 It’s important to remember…

 Comparison rates don’t cover everything.
 Home loan comparison rates are based on a $150,000 loan over 25 years (which is defined by legislation).
-So for example, if you’re borrowing more than $150,000, the actual comparison rate in your circumstances would be lower than the one advertised, while if you’re repaying over a shorter period (ie less than 25 years), it could be higher.
+For example, if you’re borrowing more than $150,000, the actual comparison rate in your circumstances would be lower than the one advertised, while if you’re repaying over a shorter period (i.e. less than 25 years), it could be higher.
 Comparison rates also don't cover every single cost associated with a loan (see inclusions and exclusions below).
 This means the comparison rate may not be 100% accurate for your exact situation.

 A key facts sheet (KFS) is designed to help you choose the right home loan.
 It is a summary of the loan you are looking at, including a personalised comparison rate and an estimation of the costs of your home loan.
 It also explains what will happen if interest rates rise or if you roll from a fixed rate.